Credit-Based Insurance Scores

 Different insurance scores are available, but not all of them to the consumer.
 The main company providing insurance scores is FICO (formerly, Fair Isaac Corporation), which sells the scores to the 3 main credit reporting agencies (CRAs) — Experian, TransUnion, Equifax.
 FICO also supplies the FICO credit score, the most popular credit score used by lenders.
 According to FICO, 90% of the top property and casualty insurers and 300 others use insurance scores for rating and underwriting.

-Although the algorithms used to compute scores is similar, insurance scores, like the FICO and other scores based on credit information, will differ somewhat from each of the CRAs, since the information held by each agency on each consumer differs slightly.
+Although the algorithms used to compute scores is similar, insurance scores, like the FICO and other scores based on credit information, will differ from each of the CRAs, since the information held by each agency on each consumer differs slightly.
 Algorithms also differ to conform to state insurance law.
 Although insurance scores are calculated using the information in the consumer's credit file, only some of the information is used, and it is weighted differently from credit score calculations.
 Greater weight is given to payment history and total debt and less for types of credit used or the number of inquiries made for loans and credit, for instance.

 Tips and Resources for Improving Your Credit Score or Insurance Score